Thompson-Neely House & Farmstead

 thompson-neely-imgOngoing renovations may affect the capacity and operations of this park facility.

-In 1757, owner Robert Thompson built a two-story addition on the west end (away from the river) of the house.
-Nine years later, when his daughter Elizabeth married Irish immigrant William Neely, he added a second story above the old first section.
-The households of both families were under the same roof when 7,400 Continental army troops encamped in the area during December 1776.
-Robert Thompson enlarged the house once again by constructing the two-story east wing in 1788 to accommodate the Neely’s growing family.
-Taller ceilings gave this newest portion a higher roofline than the existing structure.
+In 1757 Thompson built a two-story addition on the west end of the house.
+Nine years later, when his daughter Elizabeth married William Neely, a second story was added to the original section of the house.
+Following the revolution, Thompson enlarged the house once again by constructing the two-story east wing in 1788.

-When he died in 1804, Robert Thompson left his large estate to his grandson, Robert Thompson Neely, including the main farmhouse with outbuildings, two mills, a cooper’s shop, and a distillery.
-Although Robert Thompson Neely continued to expand his family business and real estate holdings, he died in debt in 1848.
-Succeeding generations of the Neely family continued to own the farmhouse.
-When the Commonwealth of Pennsylvania acquired it in 1926, the building had been little changed since the early 19th -century.
+When he died in 1804, Robert Thompson left the bulk of his large estate to his grandson, Robert Thompson Neely.
+Succeeding generations of the Neely family continued to own and manage the property until it was sold to Reuben High in 1895-1896.
+When the Commonwealth of Pennsylvania acquired it in 1926, the building had been little changed since the early 19th-century.

-Once the centerpiece of a working farm and milling complex, the Thompson-Neely House is surrounded by the numerous outbuildings needed for farmlife in the 18th-century, such as the restored smokehouse, chicken coop and privy seen here today.
+Once the centerpiece of a milling complex, the Thompson-Neely House is now surrounded by numerous outbuildings such as the restored smokehouse, chicken coop and privy.
 Washington Crossing Historic Park’s own flock of sheep may be visited at the restored barn.